matt-dong-123/dotfiles/README.md

 - arc browser => a piece of unmaintained garbage
 - vivaldi => still too conservative for me!
 - tmux => the config for tmux is like reading the language of an alien
-- kitty => i don't trust @kovidgoyal to make good decisions, also it's made in python, slow
+- kitty => i don't trust @kovidgoyal to make good decisions that benefit me
 - alacritty => tabs, please
 - ghostty => second best, but still no copy and quick select yet